cocos-creator/test-gfx/README.md

-Should be put alongside the native engine repo:
+Should be put alongside the engine repos:

     |-gfx-test-case
     |-engine-native
+    |-engine